FFP2 mask - what is it and why do I need one?

 Despite their differing certifications, due to increased need for respirators during the pandemic, a rapid review was carried out by a group of experts convened from PHE and HSE to compare the N95 and FFP2.
 They found that there is no significant difference between the two, and that they provide 'comparable protection against coronavirus as long as the wearer has passed a face fit test' (HSE 2020).

-There are lots of fake FFP2 masks available on the market, so always make sure your FFP2 respirators have the standards printed on them clearly, and that the vendor you're buying from can provide the testing certification.
+There are lots of fake protective masks available on the market, so always make sure yours have the standards printed on them clearly, and that the vendor you're buying from can provide the testing certification.
 Unfortunately, certification can be faked too, so it's best to check the certifying body against the European Safety Federation list .

 Other forms of protection to consider: